 - This Policy is in place to ensure the orderly running of KCGF and to set the internal rules of conduct and the professional standards required to be met by KCGF employees and management.
 In any situation where there is a conflict between the Policy and the Law of KCGF, the law shall prevail. - 2.
-KCGF in providing its services will be in full compliance with this policy.

-3. Managing Director issues the decision that regulates the implementation of energy-efficient measures and optimization within the KCGF.
+KCGF in providing its services will be in full compliance with this Policy. - 3.
+The Managing Director of KCGF issues the decision that regulates the implementation of energy-efficient measures and optimization within KCGF.

-Article 16 Amendments to this Policy
+Article 15 Amendments to this Policy